Why Miscarriages Happen

 - Any severe infection such as rubella, cytomegalovirus, syphilis, mycoplasma, toxoplasmosis, gonorrhoea, Chlamydia, malaria or Listeria contracted from certain foods (see your LMC for updated info.)
 The baby is rarely carried to full term when it is then likely to be severely handicapped.

-- May have a uterine infection, bacterial vaginosis (this showed in one study that women with this infection were 9 times more likely to miscarry than uninfected women) certain viruses like ‘slapped cheek’ or ‘Fifth disease’ infection.
+- May have a uterine infection, bacterial vaginosis (this showed in one study that women with this infection were 9 times more likely to miscarry than uninfected women).
+Also certain viruses like ‘slapped cheek’ or ‘Fifth disease’ infection.
 (This last is best diagnosed early and will need Anti-biotics in labour if baby carried to full term.)

 - Career – there is anecdotal evidence that women air hostesses, dental nurses, veterinarians and those doing continuous heavy lifting are at greater risk.
 Tiredness and excessive work hours (e.g. 60 hours per week) and continual nightshifts can lead to an unhealthy lifestyle stopping the body from being pregnancy friendly.

 - Using spas and saunas or exercising excessively causing undesirable high temperatures

 - Using pain relieving medication such as non-steroidal anti-inflammatory drugs like ibuprofen and aspirin may increase risk around the time of conception.
 These are also blood thinning agents.

 - Science Daily (Dec.
 4, 2006); Women who have a low body mass index before they become pregnant are 72% more likely to suffer a miscarriage in the first three months of pregnancy.
 They can reduce the risk significantly by taking supplements and eating fresh fruit and vegetables, according to study findings published online today.